 Joan realized her breast cancer diagnosis was an opportunity to promote early detection, to help women deal with the obstacles and fears of breast cancer treatment, and to save lives.
-Thousands of women have written into Joan’s site where she has created a community with women who relate to her journey.
-Much like on our Beyond the Shock community, women are sharing their stories with Joan and others to offer support and hope.
+Thousands of women have written into Joan’s site where she has created a community with women who relate to her journey and women are sharing their stories with Joan and others to offer support and hope.
 Joan is using her platform to offer hope to others, both with and without cancer.

 Your audience is probably smaller than Joan’s, but each of us has the opportunity to inspire and give back.
 How do you define success in your life?
 How can you offer hope to others?
 Share your story in the comments below or on our Facebook page.